sooma12/stationary_phase_palethorpe_forNER_2024-03-04/README.md

 4. `sed` to add a header line to the file:
 `sed $'s/^/qseqid\tsseqid\tpident\tlength\tmismatch\tgapopen\tqstart\tqend\tsstart\tsend\tevalue\tbitscore /' srna_blast_output.txt > srna_blast_output_header.txt`

+5. For first pass, proceed with list of possible BfmR sRNA targets from EG (sent 3/19/2024) sRNA21 sRNA85 sRNA77 sRNA103 sRNA40
+sRNA102
+sRNA76
+sRNA20
+sRNA29
+sRNA53
+sRNA87
+sRNA30
+sRNA35
+sRNA54
+sRNA84

+6. For these sRNAs, compare BLAST results against predicted sRNA lengths from Kroger 2017.

+Used `kroger_srnas_to_gtf.py` to create a GTF file for the target RNAs.
+These were filtered first by Eddie's list, then looking for BLAST hits that were at least 99% of the length of the sRNAs in the Kroger 2017 S3 table and at least 80% BLASTn percent identity.

+7. Creating reference genome

 ### Alignment to reference